 As an example, let’s say you are a managing director at a company, and you are discussing receiving payment from a client over email.
 If your email account has been compromised, then a threat actor could intercept your email chain.
 From there, they could take your email address off the chain and add a deceptive one that impersonates you.
 They will then reply to your client and say your company banking details have recently been updated and ask them to send the funds to the new account.
 The client has no reason to suspect this request is counterfeit, as it comes off the back of a trusted, legitimate email chain between you and them.

 There are several ways to reduce the likelihood of a successful BEC or EAC attack within your organisation.

 Use multi-factor authentication: The growth of EAC attacks has been facilitated by the increased use of Software-as-a-Service (“SaaS”) solutions – like Office365 and Gmail.
 These solutions offer superb flexibility, allowing employees to log on from any device, anywhere.
 But, at the same time, if a threat actor intercepts these details, they can do the same.
 Therefore, multi-factor authentication (“MFA”) is extremely important to protect against EAC.
 MFA provides an additional layer of security when logging in to SaaS applications, preventing perpetrators from accessing them with simply a password.
-You can consider additional measures like single sign-on or a conditional access policy.
+You can consider additional measures like single sign-on or a conditional access policy or using a password manager.
 The NCSC has further advice on multi-factor authentication.

 Protect against phishing: Social engineering attacks begin with a successful phishing lure.
 By reducing the number of phishing emails your employees receive, you can reduce the likelihood of a successful BEC or EAC.
 Consider using anti-spoofing measures and filtering controls as part of your defence.
 For detailed guidance on these, read the NCSC’s guide on preventing phishing attacks in the enterprise.